 - Everything a comic (not a blog) needs.
 Make a characters page is so quick, you'll never have an out-of-date one again!
-Sections for creator commentaries, extra galleries, and guest comics are included by default too.
+Sections for creator commentaries are included by default too.
 Archives can be divided by chapter (if you have them) and/or date.

 - Freely licensed – Springheel is GPLv3+ software that anyone can fork and contribute to.
 (Releasing Springheeled comics under a Free Culture license is encouraged but not required.)

 You can download the source from GitHub as well.

 If you want to build from source, you'll need the following dependencies: